nvms/prsm/packages/mesh/README.md

 You can associate data like user IDs, tokens, or custom attributes with a connection using the `setMetadata` method.
 This metadata is stored in Redis, making it ideal for identifying users, managing permissions, or persisting session-related data across a distributed setup.
 Since it lives in Redis, it’s accessible from any server instance.

+Metadata can be any JSON-serializable object, including nested structures.
+Updates fully replace the previous value—partial updates (patches) are not supported.
+While there is no hard size limit, large metadata objects may impact Redis performance.

 ```ts
 server.registerCommand("authenticate", async (ctx) => {
   // maybe do some actual authentication here